What You Should Know About a DNR

 It is also crucial to talk to your family about your wishes.
 Let them know you have filed a DNR and do not want resuscitative measures taken.
 Contact us today.

 If you have a DNR on file or are thinking about filing one in the future, keep these things in mind:

 - If you have a DNR on file, family members cannot override the document

 - If you are incapacitated, a health care agent or legal guardian can agree to file a DNR order on your behalf

 - If you change your mind, talk to your physician immediately.
 Your physician must be involved in rescinding a standing DNR order

 - A DNR does not change other aspects of medical care

 Contact a Dallas Estate Planning Attorney Today

 Looking for more information about DNRs, advance directives, or living wills?
-Call the Dallas office of Staubus and Randall today at 214-691-3411.
+Call the Dallas estate and probate litigation lawyers of Staubus and Randall today at 214-691-3411, or contact us online.
 We can help you manage all aspects of your estate plan and protect the things that are important to you.